[ back to Tom 7 Radar ]

 By the way, if you're an amateur photographer, and especially if you've got a fancypants digital SLR, I recommend Wikimedia Commons as an outlet for your best work.
 You do have to use a free license (meaning that anybody can use your work, subject to some conditions), but unless you're expecting to sell your photographs this ought to be easy to get over.
 It's (1) a nice way to contribute to a useful resource and (2) a good way to get visibility for your work.
 For me these kinds of chance encounters (like spotting one of my fonts on a poster somewhere or seeing my photograph appear in a Wikipedia article I didn't work on) are probably the most fun possible outcome from making something.

-Categories: sightings contests (8 comments — 16 years ago) [ comment ]
+Categories: sightings contests (8 comments — almost 17 years ago) [ comment ]

 m